ED 219 Social Justice, Civil Rights & Multiculturalism in Education

 Upon successful completion of this course, students will be able to:

-Explain how difference is socially constructed.
-Using historical and contemporary examples, describe how perceived differences, combined with unequal distribution of power across economic, social, and political institutions, result in discrimination.
-Analyze ways in which the interactions of social categories, such as race, ethnicity, social class, gender, religion, sexual orientation, disability, and age, are related to difference, power, and discrimination in the United States.
+Explain how ascribed differences are socially constructed, change over time, and impact our and others’ lived experiences.
+Articulate– using historical and contemporary examples – how ascribed differences, combined with inequitable distribution of power across cultural, economic, social, and/or political institutions, result in racism and intersect with other forms of systemic oppression.
+Describe how assets and resilience demonstrated by members of systematically marginalized communities and cultures play a role in dismantling racism and other systems of oppression.
 Analyze systemic inequities and power dynamics within the structural and historical context of US Public schools, identifying issues of access and exclusion.
 Reflect on their own cultural identities and uncover unconscious biases.
 Describe educational practices which inform anti-racist and culturally-responsive pedagogy.